tachidok/chapchom/README.md

 Once we have something intereseting to share with you we will  make the project public.
-Please check continuously for updates or contact the developers :construction: :envelope: (jcp.sansalvador.at.inaoep.mx) :envelope: :construction:
+Please check continuously for updates or contact the developers :construction: :envelope: (jcp.sansalvador.at.inaoe.mx) :envelope: :construction:

 ### Notes for contributors
 Please check the documentation (in construction :construction: ) for anything you need to